senorprogrammer/MachSpeedConverter/README.md

 The Mach number depends on the speed of sound in the gas and the speed of sound depends on the type of gas and the temperature of the gas.

-For the purposes of this class the gas is assumed to be common air.
+For the purposes of this software the gas is assumed to be common air.

 Default air temperature is the global average temperature at ground level.